Growing Potatoes takes up

 mature.

-growing potatoes is fairly easy if you can get past the blight and
+Knowing how to grow potatoes is easy if you can get past the blight and

 other pests and diseases.
 But how many potatoes will you get from each